jneug/typst-mantys/docs/manual.typ

   ("mantodea", "/src/lib.typ", [
     The package entry point, containing the top level sub modules and the template main function.
   ]),
-  ("style", "/src/style.typ", [
+  ("author", "/src/author.typ", [
-    Styles for the template, namely the default style in use for the template body.
+    Utlities for handling author rendering.
   ]),
   ("component", "/src/component/table-of-contents.typ", [
     Parts of the template's components, while usable independently, they assume certain styles found in the `style` module.
+  ]),
+  ("exmaple", "/src/example.typ", [
+    Utlities for rendering examples with and without evaluation of Typst code.
   ]),
   ("component/table-of-contents", "/src/component/table-of-contents.typ", [
     Contains an outline implementation with improved alignment.